 DECREASE: By decreasing a weekly expense (Starbucks, dinner out) you can save a significant amount to contribute.

-DO MORE: There are creative ways to save.
-Quote out services that you use (cell phone, cable, insurance).
+DO MORE: Quote out services that you use (cell phone, cable, insurance).
 Comparison or bargain shop on frequently purchased items.
 Use the savings to contribute more.

 DELAY: Prayerfully consider putting off plans that involve making a significant financial commitment in order to participate.